DanielMerchan/c7-examples/README.md

-# c7-examples
+# Camunda 7 - Examples
-Camunda 7 examples showing Camunda BPM and DMN use cases
+Here you can find different examples and use cases about Camunda 7